All Episodes

 I mean, the rest of it we all know, right?

-I mean, they pled they had to pay a fine to the Federal Elections Commission.
+I mean, they pled, they had to pay a fine to the Federal Elections Commission.

-So I think America has sort of learned the value of the, you know, when you were chairman and you ran the oversight investigation on Russia Gate, you know, there is a definitive role for congressional oversight, and it's based in the Constitution.
+So I think America has sort of learned the value of, you know, when you were chairman and you ran the oversight investigation on RussiaGate, you know, there is a definitive role for congressional oversight, and it's based in the Constitution.

 Fast forward now, you have the unselect committee on January 6th doing it as politically as you possibly can.

-So if you look at the most important issue at the highest level in terms of government corruption, uh it's got to be the Department of Justice.
+So if you look at the most important issue at the highest level in terms of government corruption, it's got to be the Department of Justice.

-How do you go after that?
+How do you go after this?

 So dating back to what happened during, you know, as far back as even Benghazi, right?